pdxparrot/assets/SETUP.md

 # Project Creation

-* Create a new Unity Project
+* Create a new Unity project
+  * Close the project and do not save it
+* Create the GitHub repo for the project
 * Copy .gitignore from common GitHub repo
   * https://raw.githubusercontent.com/pdxparrot/assets/master/.gitignore
 * Copy LICENSE from common GitHub repo